Agoric/documentation/main/glossary/README.md

 ## Brand
 Identifies the kind of issuer.

+## Comparable

+A *passable* is something that can be mashalled.
+A *comparable* is a passable whose leaves contain no promises.
+Two comparables can be synchronously compared for structural equivalence.

+A comparable is a JavaScript object containing no promises, and can thus be locally compared for equality with another object.
+If either object contains promises, equality is indeterminable.
+If both are fullfilled down to Presences and local state, then either they're the same all the way down, or they represent different objects.

 ## Contract and Contract Instance
 In Agoric documentation, *contract* usually refers to a contract's source code that defines how the contract works, which is *installed* on Zoe.
 A contract is *instantiated* to create *contract instances*, which are run on Zoe and are the active execution of the contract code.